junwatu/svh/README.md

 $ svh serve -m main  your_project_dir
 ```

-svh will watch project directory and auto restart it if there are any files changes.
+svh will watch project directory and auto reload browser it if there are any files changes.
 To disable auto watch use `-w` option

 ```